 Your items will still auto-renew or you can renew online, and you can continue to borrow from the library and reserve books.

 Your library account will be restricted.
 Your items will not auto-renew, and you will be unable to renew or reserve books online or use the self-service machines.
 You will need to reduce your fine below £10 and agree to pay off the rest of your fines within one month to enable auto-renewals and borrowing.

 How do I pay?

-You can pay by cash, with your student card or by credit/debit card at any campus library helpdesk or over the phone during opening hours.
+You can pay by credit/debit card at any campus library helpdesk or over the phone during opening hours.
 Online fine payments are coming soon.

 Can fines be waived if I have been ill?

 If you are unable to attend lectures due to illness or mitigating circumstances, please ask your personal tutor to contact the library to confirm your absence so that we can waive the fine.
 If you have any queries about fines please contact us.